ietf-wg-cellar/matroska-specification/attachments.md

 Depending on the font format in question, each font file can contain multiple font variants.
 Each font variant has a name which will be referred to as Font Name from now on.
-This Font Name can be different than the Attachment's `FileName`, even when disregarding the extension.
+This Font Name can be different from the Attachment's `FileName`, even when disregarding the extension.
 In order to select a font for display, a Matroska player **SHOULD** consider both the Font Name and the base name of the Attachment's FileName, preferring the former when there are multiple matches.